leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 title: "Getting code coverage of a monolithic app in production"
 ---

-Microservices is the new fancy way of doing applications, but, most of the companies still have big and old monoliths in production.
-In rapidly evolving software of this size, it's common to have several lines of code which are never executed in production, but sometimes, it's hard to find them.
+Microservices is the new fancy way of doing applications.
+Yet, most companies still have big and old monoliths in production.
+In fast evolving software of this size, it’s usual to have lines of code which are never executed in production.
+Sometimes it’s hard to find them.

 With that in mind, I decided to try to get the code coverage of production code.
 Yeah, in production.